Giri1220/kubernetes-troubleshooting-zero-to-hero/03-pods-not-schedulable/README.md

 Node Selector is a simple way to constrain pods to nodes with specific labels.
 It allows you to specify a set of key-value pairs that must match the node's labels for a pod to be scheduled on that node.
 Usage: Include a nodeSelector field in the pod's YAML definition to specify the required labels.
+We can add labels to the node by using the command kubectl edit node node_name

 ```
 spec: